Four dead, 17 missing as fierce typhoon pounds Tokyo

 Many people in and around Tokyo took shelter in temporary evacuation facilities early, before the worst of the storm arrived.

-Yuka Ikemura, a 24-year-old nursery school teacher, was in one such facility at a community center in eastern Tokyo with her 3-year-old son, 8-month-old daughter and their pet rabbit.
+Yuka Ikemura, a 24-year-old nursery school teacher, was in one such facility at a community centre in eastern Tokyo with her 3-year-old son, 8-month-old daughter and their pet rabbit.

 She said she decided to move before it was too late.